Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 ufo 8:
 - By cyanflower.
-- This UFO's redesign is in reference to the character Jack Frost from the Atlus role-playing game series "Shin Megami Tensei".
+- Changed to a design directly based on Jack Frost from the game series Shin Megami Tensei.
+Heeho!.

 ufo 9:
 - By Sorao.